HYUN-SIK-JEONG/MHD_HOLO/README.md

 We add the ancillary Mathematica file about hydrodynamics with the dynamical gauge fields, which is consisting of the followings:
 1. Dynamical matrix
 2. Dispersion relation at zero density
-3. Dispersion relation at finite dendity
+3. Dispersion relation at finite density
 4. Quasi-normal modes vs. Hydrodynamic predictions

 ---